 Well, yes, the sword replied.
 But you do have to admit that you’re pretty bad at sneaking.

 Vasher ignored the sword.
 With so much of his Breath tied up in Awakenings, he wouldn’t draw as much attention to himself.
-Still, a lone man in ragged clothing carrying a sword across the grounds would be a little suspicious.
+Still, a lone man in ragged clothing carrying a sword across the grounds would be more than a little suspicious.
 So, he surveyed.

 The Court of Gods at night was still a busy place.
-He could see that most of the palaces still burned lanterns, their Gods still seeking entertainment.
+He could see that most of the palaces burned lanterns, their Gods still seeking entertainment.
 Vasher had picked a night where they didn’t have one of their more grand celebrations out in the courtyard, but there were still small groups of priests, minstrels, or servants moving between palaces.

 How sure are you on this information of yours?
 Nightblood said.
 Because, honestly, I don’t trust priests.

 He isn’t a priest, Vasher thought, still watching the grounds.
 Eventually, he moved, creeping through the dark starlight shadow of the wall’s overhang, counting off palaces.
-His contact had warked him to stay away from the palaces of an influential Gods like Blushweaver and Stillmark, but had also said that the palace of a lesser God--like Giftbeacon or Peaceyearning--wouldn’t gain him much.
+His contact had warned him to stay away from the palaces of an influential Gods like Blushweaver and Stillmark.
+But, he had also said that the palace of a lesser God--like Giftbeacon or Peaceyearning--wouldn’t work for Vasher’s purpose.

 So, this night’s information related to the Goddess Mercystar, a Returned known for her involvement in politics, yet who wasn’t quite so influential.
-Vasher approaved of the choice.
-And, fortunately, her palace this night looked relatively dark already.
+Fortunately, her palace this night looked relatively dark already.
 Mercystar was one of the more subdued Returned in the Court.

-Of course, its lack of bright illumnation didn’t mean it wasn’t guarded.
+Of course, its lack of bright illumination didn’t mean it wasn’t guarded.
 Hallandren Returned had servants to burn, and could afford to keep a few watching the entrances to their buildings.
-The two men weren’t armed, and they wore the extravagant costumes of their station, colored yellow and gold after the pattern of their mistress.
+Sure enough, Vasher found two men guarding the door he wanted.
+They weren’t armed, and they wore the extravagant costumes of their station, colored yellow and gold after the pattern of their mistress.

 The men weren’t armed.
 Who would attack the home of a Returned?
-The two men were simply there to keep anyone from wandering in an bothering their lady while she slept.
-They stood by their torches, alert and at attention, but more because of presentation than anything else.
+They were simply there to keep anyone from wandering in an bothering their lady while she slept.
+They stood by their torches, alert and at attentive, but more for the sake of presentation than anything else.

 Vasher stuffed Nightblood beneath his cloak, then walked out of the darkness, looking from side to side anxiously, mumbling to himself.

 Oh, please, Nightblood said flatly.
-The crazy routine?
+The old crazy routine?
 You’re more clever than that.

 This is the Court of Gods, Vasher thought.
 Nothing attracts the unbalanced more than the prospect of meeting deities.

 Indeed, the two guards looked up when they saw him approaching, but they didn’t seem surprised.
 They had probably dealt with marginally insane people every day of their professional careers.
 Vasher had seen the types who ended up in the lines for Returned petitions.
-Nobody could be turned away.
+The law said that nobody could be turned away.

 “Here now,” one of the men said as Vasher approached.
 “How’d you get in here?”